jmwerne-nask/n-askImageDetection/ReadMe2.md

 ## 12) Add New Images

 Press the "Detection" tab.
 Now that you have an exported model, you'll likely want to see how well it performs on "new" data -- the images that you're intending to run this model on.
-To add images, press the "..." tool button and add the .jpgs you're interested in performing object detection on.
-Note that .xmls are not required for running object detection.
+To add images, press the "..." tool button and add the .jpgs you're interested in performing object detection on. *Note that .xmls are not required for running object detection*.

-Instructions:
+*Instructions:*
 * [Detection tab]
 * add "new" images